yoyoyoxd/actualwebsite/content/en/homepage_blocks/defi.md

 gridWidth: 12
 position: 3
 ---
-# Decentralised and trustless through and through.
+# Decentralized and trustless through and through.

 Owned by no-one, immutable and completely autonomous.
-Even the community is decentralised, with no overpaid CEO, CTO, COO or advisors.
+Even the community is decentralized, with no overpaid CEO, CTO, COO or advisors.
 100% of the supply was distributed at launch and **every single volunteer purchased their own tokens.**